Licensing

 Section titled “3.
 Verify”Check your license status at any time:

-nxuskit-cli license statusOutput includes token type, edition, expiry date, and machine count.
+nxuskit-cli license statusOutput includes token type, edition, expiry date, machine count, licensing environment, endpoint, and signing-key metadata.

 For JSON output (useful in scripts):